 Will My Insurance Company Cover my Cancer Treatments?

 Cancer treatment is expensive, but we do accept most major insurance plans.
 After a colon cancer or rectal cancer diagnosis, you should request a full description of your medical benefits from your insurance provider.
 Arizona Oncology's patient benefits representatives are available to meet with you to discuss your medical insurance coverage in regards to your cancer treatment.

 Are there Support Groups?

-We know this is a difficult time, but you can do this.
-And, Arizona Oncology and our team of oncologists and cancer care specialists are ready to help you every step of the way.
+We know this is a difficult time, but you can do this, and Arizona Oncology and our team of oncologists and cancer care specialists are ready to help you every step of the way.
 We’re here to answer questions and connect you with the resources you need.
 Visit our Helpful Resources page for more information.

-For your convenience, Arizona Oncology cancer treatment centers are located in Northern Arizona, Phoenix and Southern Arizona.
+For your convenience, Arizona Oncology cancer treatment centers are located in Northern Arizona, Phoenix, and Southern Arizona.

 Do I Need Genetic Testing?

 Most colon cancers are sporadic, which means that they just happen by chance, but 5-10% of the time, colon cancer is due to an inherited cause.
-If you have more than 10 total colon polyps, were diagnosed with colon cancer prior to age 50, or have multiple family members of colon, uterine, stomach and/or ovarian cancer, you should ask your doctor about genetic counseling and testing.
+If you have more than 10 total colon polyps, were diagnosed with colon cancer prior to age 50, or have multiple family members with colon, uterine, stomach and/or ovarian cancer, you should ask your doctor about genetic counseling and testing.
 In addition, after a diagnosis of colon cancer at any age, your tumor is automatically screened for Lynch syndrome in the pathology lab.
 Lynch syndrome is the most common hereditary cause of colon cancer.
-If your Lynch screen comes back abnormal, which would be reported on your pathology report, this does not mean that you have Lynch syndrome, but your doctor will refer you for genetic counseling for additional testing.
+If your Lynch screen comes back abnormal, which would be reported on your pathology report, this does not mean that you have Lynch syndrome, but your doctor will refer you for genetic counseling and additional testing.
 Find out more about genetic risk assessments at Arizona Oncology.